gianthips/BASIC_Agentbasedmodeling-Blockchain/README.md

 #### 1. Run the docker composer

-Go inside the docker folder and and run an Ethereum Docker cluster by running the following:
+Go inside the docker (docker-geth-network-master) folder and run an Ethereum Docker cluster by running the following:

 ```
 $ docker-compose up